AlexandreBelling/go-boojum/README.md

 The pool would load balance the process of aggregation and each worker would be rewarded for its work.
 For this purpose we can add an address in the verification in order to protect the worker from impersonation.
 Adding rewards could however also introduce the issue of byzantine behaviour : a powerfull prover would be incentivized to steal other's job.
 This part is still a WIP.

-We would also need an aggregation protocol that ensure no attacker can effectively prevent or slow down the aggregation process.
+The aggregation protocol must also ensure that no attacker can effectively prevent nor slow down the aggregation process.
 The protocol [handle](https://docs.google.com/presentation/d/1fL0mBF5At4ojW0HhbvBQ2yJHA3_q8q8kiioC6WvY9g4/edit#slide=id.p) described here is currently being considered as the aggregation protocol.
 It is tolerant to byzantine failures and scales wells with large networks.
-However, the current implementations uses a producer - consumer approach.

-## Possible adaptation with Handel
+## [WIP] Adapted design using Handel

-Some modification would have to be done to the protocol though because the problematic has a few small difference with BLS signature aggregation.
+The aggregation mechanism as it is described above is not directly compatible with Handel.
+Three issues that have to be addressed in order to make the mechanism compatible with Handel.

 * On handel each node manage a unique private key in order to sign an aggregate.
 Therefore, before the aggregation the signer already knows what job he is going to perform.
 On the other side, with boojum each worker can possibly have several jobs and the pool needs a consensus on who is going to aggregate which proofs.
-This is still a WIP.
+A mechanism to decentralize this should be carefully designed.

-* On handel, when a worker is failing the previous worker has the possibility to send its job to next worker and that helps guaranteeing the BFTolerance of the protocol.
-With boojum, its more complicate because the next is going to aggregate two proofs from a different EC.
-Hence, the non-aggregated proof would have to be sent to the n+2 aggregator if he exists.
+* On handel, when a worker is waiting a proof from a faulty worker (timeout or bad proof), it has the possibility to send its job to the next level and that helps guaranteeing the BFTolerance of the protocol.
+It is not possible to do it with the current design because we are alternating with differents EC.

-In order to address the second issue, I am currently thinking about using a translation circuit in exactly the same way that PCD works.
-Each aggregation steps would then takes proofs on a single curve as input and we would no longer have this incompatibility problem.
+* Handel needs an aggregation function that is commutative and associative.
+Boojum's current design uses a "kind of Merkle Tree" based on snark friendly hash functions and it is neither commutative nor associative.
+A few adaptations should be made in boojum in order to work.
+Following a discussion with N. Liochon and O. Begassat It might not be an imperative as long as anyone can know "in which order" the tree was built so it can be properly verified in the end.

 ## Prerequisite